hsuanchih/SwiftyLeetCode/solutions/0002-Add Two Numbers.md

 __Constraints:__
 * The number of nodes in each linked list is in the range `[1, 100]`.
 * `0 <= Node.val <= 9`
+* It is guaranteed that the list represents a number that does not have leading zeros.

 ### Solution
 __O(l1 + l2) Time, O(l1 + l2) Space:__